aygoun/tickets-manager/README.md

 This web site is stricly reserved for Festival d'Aix's staff.

-Developed by Armand Blin for the Festival d'Aix en Provence on June 2022.
+Developed by Armand Blin for the Festival d'Aix en Provence.